 Galvanized steel is regular steel that went through galvanization and got a zinc coating.
 The coating protects the steel from rust, making it popular for outdoor projects.

 Zinc melts and vaporizes at temperatures below the melting point of steel.
-This introduces or worsens many problems when you want to weld over it:
+This introduces or worsens many problems:

 - The welding heat converts zinc to white fumes in high quantities.
 If you breathe them they can cause a temporary sickness called metal fume fever (pubmed.gov).
 It’s top priority to avoid inhaling these fumes.